-Another important form is the document signed by your physician that confirms you have not worked for 12 consecutive months.
+Another important form that is signed by your doctor is the document which confirms that you have not worked for 12 consecutive months.

 Missing work for 12 consecutive months is one of the criteria used by the SSA to review Social Security disability claims.